Ziggo: 2024 partial DVB-C shutdown

+IPTV

-In 2022 Internet Protocol television (IPTV) was introduced for delivery of television content over Internet Protocol (IP) networks.
+In 2022 Internet Protocol television (IPTV) was introduced by Ziggo for delivery of television content over Internet Protocol (IP) networks.
 For this the Next Mini decoder was introduced as standard television receiver for customers that also have an internet subscription.
 This IPTV-only television decoder is similar to the Liberty Global Mini TV Box and makes all television content visible via IPTV.
 The Next Mini is connected with the Ziggo network via Ethernet wiring or wireless via Wi-Fi.
 The number of television channels and other IP-stream content that can be viewed with IPTV hardware over a coax cable or fibre-optic cable based high-speed internet connection within a household is virtually unlimited.
 Practically, the provider determines which television channels and other content IP-streams are forwarded or not.
 Speculation is circulating on the internet that Ziggo introduced IPTV to make it easier for customers of competing combined high-speed internet and IPTV services providers, to switch to Ziggo or that DVB-C will be switched off in the future.
+As of 2024, new Ziggo television customers will always receive a Next Mini IPTV-only television decoder and Ziggo introduced their first IPTV-only channels.

+Television viewers with a high-speed internet connection can opt to no longer use their provider's loan decoder, but an app for the online platform.
+To view television content, a Ziggo TV App is available for customers that poses Apple TV or Android TV mediaplayers or Amazon Fire TV Sticks.

+In 2023 speculations appeared that Ziggo might be preparing to transfer the distribution of television content to IPTV at an unknown moment in the future.
+For viewers who do not like additional IPTV hardware devices and remote controls, apps for smart television platforms are under development.
+In June 2024 the apps for post 2019 Samsung Smart TVs with the Tizen operating system and LG smart TVs with the WebOS 5.0 or higher operating system were released.

+The development and implementation of online and smart TV platform apps could nix the additional hardware for customers that (can) use their internet subscription to view television content and can promote a future transition from DVB-C to IPTV.

 Previously, Ziggo also offered an analogue television signal.
 Between 2018 and 2021, it gradually phased out the analogue signal.